 Who would the patient have to see for Ultrasound Therapy?

 Here at Perfect Balance Clinic, we have a variety of specialists who are trained and qualified to provide Ultrasound Therapy.
-These range from Physiotherapists, Sports Therapists and Osteopaths.
-Our therapist will provide a thorough clinical analysis, a provide this form of treatment if deemed necessary.
+These range from Physiotherapists, Sports Therapists, and Osteopaths.
+Our therapist will provide a thorough clinical analysis, provide this form of treatment if deemed necessary.

 If you would like additional information about this or to discuss how we may be able to help with your queries please contact us using the form below and we will get back to you as soon as possible.